 The Information and Communications Technology Committee identifies issues of concern and recommends courses of action regarding Information Management and Information and Communications Technology for the endorsement of the CACP, and coordinates action with other CACP committees and stakeholders.
 The committee endeavours:

 - To promote and recommend information management and interoperability best practices and standards among public safety partners in Canada and internationally to enhance the safety of both the public and public safety responders; and,

 - To encourage the CACP’s involvement in promoting information and communications technology opportunities and solutions that serve police and public safety requirements and to advance best practices among the law enforcement community, public safety partners, and through the criminal justice system; and

 - To monitor emerging technologies and trends for their impacts on policing best practices and to determine how they can be applied to improve the quality and effectiveness of policing and public safety.

-Significant Accomplishments 2015/2016:
+Significant Accomplishments 2016/2017:

-- Continued to support CITIG’s efforts to create a structure to manage the 20MHz broadband data spectrum for public safety in Canada
+- Continued work and support of CITIG to create a structure that will manage the 20 MHz broadband data spectrum for public safety in Canada.

-Initiatives Planned 2016/2017:
+Initiatives Planned 2017/2018:

 - Move forward with pilot projects and experimentation for the 20 MHz spectrum to demonstrate the benefits it provides to public safety in Canada.
 Work with the University of Regina to test 700 MHz Broadband.